Kriiiiiiiz/JustForceSpawn/README.md

 # JustForceSpawn
- A simple and lightweight plugin that automatically teleports players to spawn when they join the server.
+ A simple and lightweight minecraft plugin that automatically teleports players to spawn when they join the server.

 ###### Commands & permissions.